Md-Shaharia-Hossen/Beyond-Technical-Artifacts-Multi-Omics-Data/README.md

 ## Data Availability

-The cancer multi-omics datasets analyzed in this study are publicly available from **The Cancer Genome Atlas (TCGA)**.
+The cancer multi-omics datasets analyzed in this study are publicly available from the **National Cancer Institute**.
 This repository provides only the processed supplementary results generated during our analysis and does not redistribute the original TCGA datasets.

 ## Citation